Business Economics BA (Hons) module details

 Block 2: International Economics, Sustainability and Emerging Markets

-This module examines important themes and concepts in development economics, development studies and international trade.
-It has been designed to provide students with in-depth knowledge of various development, resource and governance issues.
+This module examines themes and concepts in development economics, sustainability and dynamics of international trade.
+It has been designed to provide students with in-depth knowledge of various development, resource and governance environments and their impact in global business.

 Block 3: Behavioural Economics